daattali/beautiful-jekyll/_posts/2016-06-08-migrating-essentials-host-to-new-standard-cluster-license-and-evc-issues.md

 As a good lazy admin I obviously wrote a script to do it for me that you will find [here in my Github](https://github.com/vxav/Scripting/blob/master/Move-VMCold.ps1).
 This script will perform these steps to every VM specified one after the other:

--Ask for confirmation with built-in ```Powershell SupportsShouldProcess```.
+- Ask for confirmation with built-in ```Powershell SupportsShouldProcess```.
--Shut down the guest OS and wait for PowerOff state.
+- Shut down the guest OS and wait for PowerOff state.
--Move the VM to destination.
+- Move the VM to destination.
--Restart the VM is specified (by default in the parameters).
+- Restart the VM is specified (by default in the parameters).
--Go to the next VM, etc...
+- Go to the next VM, etc...

 For example: